bikashp1983/extentreports/README.md

 # ExtentReports Library

-ExtentReports is a HTML reporting library for Selenium WebDriver for Java and creates easy to use, attractive reports.
+ExtentReports is a HTML reporting library for Selenium WebDriver for Java which is extremely easy to use and creates beautiful execution reports.
 It shows test and step summary, test steps and status in a toggle view for quick analysis.

 View ExtentReports sample <a href='http://relevantcodes.com/ExtentReports/Extent.html'>here</a>.